 Oakfield Academy promotes and supports the well being and safety of all pupils:

-Our Pastoral Team: Ms Lesley Peat - Child Protection Officer, Mrs Nicola Applegate - Support & Guidance manager, Mrs Zoe McAlpine – Pupil support worker, Mrs Jane Richards - ‘Parents as Teachers’ Support Worker, Miss Katy Larcombe - Parent Family Support Advisor.
+Our Pastoral Team: Ms Lesley Peat - Child Protection Officer, Mrs Nicola Applegate - Support & Guidance manager, Mrs Zoe McAlpine – Pupil support worker, Mrs Jane Richards - Family Liaison Worker, Miss Katy Larcombe - Parent Family Support Advisor.

 We focus on positive behaviour and offer pupils support and guidance to address any issues which may affect them.
-This support may also be used by parents through our PAT and PFSA workers.
-(Leaflet available in reception with contacts)
+This support may also be used by parents through our FLW and PFSA workers.

 Oakfield Parents & Carers Mornings are held weekly on a Wednesday from 9.00 to 10.00 am.
 These are advertised in the Academy's newsletter and on our facebook page.
 Everyone is welcome and there is always a warm mug of coffee or tea and biscuits!
 It is an opportunity to drop-in, share information and ideas with other parents and chat informally to staff from the Support & Guidance Team.
-Up and coming coffee mornings are to be confirmed.

-Heads of Year – key stage 2 – Year 5 Ms Sarah Pegler, Year 6 Mrs Rachel Gardner, Key stage 3 Ms Lesley Peat and Mrs Eleanor Green covering Year 7 into Year 8.
+Heads of Year – key stage 2 – Year 5 Ms Sarah Pegler, Year 6 Mrs Rachel Gardner, Key stage 3 Ms Lesley Peat and Mrs Ellie Green covering Year 7 into Year 8.